AfzalRao98/Snake-Game/README.md

 # Snake-Game
-it is a basic snake game in python language
+It is a basic snake game in Python language